 Hire bloggers to visit your business and talk about it on their website.
 Even if you have not yet dove into the social media channels, a blogger can get your business on Google so when your potential customers Google you, they can find information about your business.

 I am not just saying that because I am a blogger, I can deliver results to local businesses as well as big brands outside of the Cedar Rapids area.
-Email me to find out what I can do for you, check out the Contact Me tab for more information about how we can work together.
+Email me to find out what I can do for you, check out the Work With Me tab for more information about how we can work together.

 Word of Mouth Matters- Word of mouth is a little different these days but it still matters greatly to your business’s reputation.
 It is actually more powerful than ever, because of social media people can spread the good or bad news about your business within seconds across the internet.